 “If we can introduce children to a wide range of wholesome, fresh and nutritious food from a young age, it will set them up for a lifetime of healthy eating habits.
+This could be done in multiple ways, healthy eating campaigns are one, getting fresh food producers to hire a food marketing agency in London like Ceres PR could be another.
+However, we need parents to be able to back this up by being able to create fresh nutritious food.
 The 140+ recipes in Wholesome Child have been created with busy parents in mind, incorporating a diverse selection of nutritious foods in easy-to-cook recipes, ensuring even the most time-poor mums and dads can give their children positive healthy eating experiences from the start,” she adds.

 Wholesome Child is available in bookstores nationally and you can also purchase it online.
 Until you can get your hands on a copy, enjoy Mandy’s delicious Wholesome Child Supercharged Bolognaise.